danielruss/qaqc_testing/README.md

 Use the Issues tab to submit requests for new rules.

-When you submit new rules please assign them to a member of the C4C Analytics team and add them to the QAQC project so that they can be tracked via the Kanban board.
+When you submit new rules please assign them to a member of the C4C Analytics team and add them to the "QAQC" project so that they can be tracked via the Kanban board.

 Please assign recruitment QAQC issues to Madhuri and Jake.